-- A. \$480 for each dependent5; - B. \$400 for any elderly (62+) or disabled family6; - C. An amount equal to the Medicare monthly premium multiplied by 12 and adjusted annually for inflation (See Appendix D) for any elderly (62+) or disabled family $oldsymbol{o}$ the sum of the following $oldsymbol{o}$: - 1.
+- A. \$480 for each dependent5; - B. \$400 for any elderly (62+) or disabled family6; - C. An amount equal to the Medicare monthly premium multiplied by 12 and adjusted annually for inflation (See Appendix D) for any elderly (62+) or disabled family or the sum of the following. - 1.
 Unreimbursed medical expenses of any elderly (62+) family or disabled family including any fee paid by the participant for the Medicare Prescription Drug Program; and - 2.
 Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed, but this allowance may not exceed the earned income received by family members who are 18 years of age or older who are able to work because of such attendant care or auxiliary apparatus. - D. Reasonable childcare expenses for children 12 and younger necessary to enable a member of the family to be employed or to further their education.
 This deduction shall not exceed the amount of employment income that is included in annual income.
-The properties of the expense of the ex
+The same transfer of the amount of employment income that is included in annual income.